gavinmcfall/nerdzblog/content/posts/2024/Ordering a new car/index.md

 First, I wanted to make sure that Tesla was the right choice from a pure specifications perspective.
 I spent a lot of time in Google Sheets, pulling in specification data and comparing all the cars in the market.
-Looking and weight, length, width, boot space, price, power/torque, warranty, range etc. It was an exhaustive list.
+Looking at weight, length, width, boot space, price, power/torque, warranty, range etc. It was an exhaustive list.

 This affirmed that Price : Spec, nothing beat out the Tesla.